Takealot Group: History

 For the 2025 financial year, Naspers reported that takealot.com had 17% revenue growth, to a total of R12.9 billion, while Mr D's revenue rose 8% to R2.1 billion.

+In December 2025, Takealot began trialing a near instant delivery service, using its in-house Mr D courier division.
+On certain items (around 1,000 in total), a "Get it Now" button would allow customers to receive products within minutes of ordering them, according to the company.
+The pilot, launched in Cape Town, Pretoria, and Johannesburg, offered a service similar to that of major retailer Checkers' popular Sixty60 on-demand grocery delivery service.

+In June 2026, Takealot Group achieved profitability for the first time since its 2011 establishment.
+Shifting from a R214 million loss the previous year, the group posted a R181 million profit for its 2026 financial year.
+In its year-end results, parent company Naspers said that, despite competition from newcomer Amazon SA, Takealot had grown its revenue by 18% year-over-year.

+Revenue growth was driven primarily by e-commerce store Takealot.com, which saw annual revenue growth of 28%.
+This was in part due to the newly-launched TakealotMORE subscription service.
+In the same results, Naspers said the Mr D on-demand food delivery service achieved 18% annual revenue growth.

+Also in June 2026, it was reported that Takealot Fulfilment Services (TFS), the group's new logistics company, was providing warehousing and distribution services to local retail company Woolworths, and its subsidiary.
+Takealot's delivery subsidiary, Mr D, had partnered to provide services to Pick n Pay, Nespresso, Frozen 4 You, and Woolworths-owned Absolute Pets.

 Operations

 Delivery Network

 Takealot provides delivery services in all major metropolitan areas across South Africa, under its Mr D banner.
 The company uses a variety of vehicles, depending on package size, and offers same-day and next-day delivery options, as well as weekend delivery.
 As of 2019, Takealot contracts over 4,500 delivery drivers and carries out over 1.6 million monthly deliveries.

 Delivery Services

 Takealot offers a streamlined delivery service for specific takealot.com items, via its Mr D app, called TakealotNOW.

 Food Delivery

 As a distinct division, Takealot operates Mr D food deliveries from restaurants and supermarkets via the Mr D app.
 The company acquired a majority stake in Mr Delivery, a pioneer in the South African food delivery industry, in 2014.
 The service, rebranded as Mr D, competes with the likes of Uber Eats in South Africa.
 For grocery delivery, Mr D has a partnership with major South African retailer Pick n Pay to offer a dedicated grocery shopping service on the app.